RoryTidmarsh/WettingRobots/README.md

 - `numpy` for numerical computations
 - `matplotlib` for plotting
 - `numba` for speed up
-- `pycicrclar` for angular statistics
+- `pycicrclar` for angular statistics, this requires the `statsmodels`